-Los Angeles inflammatory bowel disease physician, Dr. Anju Mathur, has helped countless men and women regain their health through customized “Back to Wellness Programs.”
+Inflammatory bowel disease physician, Dr. Anju Mathur, has helped countless men and women regain their health through customized “Back to Wellness Programs.”
 Her integrative approach relieves gastrointestinal inflammation and restores optimal wellness.
-To learn more about overcoming the symptoms that are associated with IBD, please call Dr. Mathur at 818-294-7123 for a complimentary phone consultation and to schedule an appointment.
+To learn more about overcoming the symptoms that are associated with IBD, please call Dr. Mathur at (818) 961-2055 for a complimentary phone consultation and to schedule an appointment.

 Contact us now to schedule a free phone consultation with our new patient coordinator and find out if Angel Longevity is a good fit for you.